Kabazaiku

 Kabazaiku (樺細工) (literally "birch craftsmanship") is the traditional Japanese art of fashioning tea boxes, smoking accessories, and other woodworks out of the bark of a cherry tree.

-The name is somewhat misleading, as 樺 (kaba, birch) bark is almost never used in practice.
+The name is somewhat misleading, as 樺 (kaba, birch) bark is hardly used in practice.
 It is believed that the term originally came from the association of white birch or "白樺" with homes in good standing.
 Thus 樺 may have described the class of artisans rather than the actual materials used.
 However this is just one of many explanations, with no single explanation widely accepted.

 Characteristics

 Traditional kabazaiku is normally small-scale, and focuses on perfectionist detailing of the rounded shapes such as storage containers for tea and tobacco.
 Keeping moisture levels relatively constant, the cherry bark acts as a natural insulator against changes in humidity, which is essential in the storage of tea and tobacco leaves.
 The colour is generally a dark red, partially from the bark itself, and partially from the tree's sap.